Q: What makes the Inside-Out model unique?

 Q: How can I decide if the Inside-Out model is appropriate for my institution?

 A: (For correctional institutions) Inside-Out has been offered in virtually every kind of correctional institution in the country – including local, state, and federal facilities; maximum, medium, and minimum-security facilities (including work release programs); men’s, women’s, and juvenile institutions – so chances are, the model is probably appropriate for your institution, as well.
-However, no matter what the institution, it is important to have a way of selecting students who are likely to be invested in the experience, such as people who are interested in learning and in listening to what other people have to say.
+However, no matter what the institution, it is important to have a way of selecting students who are likely to be invested in the experience – people who are interested in learning and in listening to what other people have to say.
 Courses tend to be most successful when both the incarcerated and campus-based students are as diverse as possible in terms of their backgrounds, life experiences, and perspectives.
 Correctional institutions that house only those with sexual offense convictions are the only kind of facility for which Inside-Out is not recommended.

 (For academic institutions) Inside-Out has been offered in a wide variety of institutions of higher learning around the world, from small private colleges to large research universities and from community colleges to graduate programs and law schools.
-Inside-Out courses span the humanities, social sciences, schools of education and law schools.
+Inside-Out courses span the humanities, social sciences, schools of education, social work, and law schools.
 Courses generally have a social justice component, but they have come from an array of subject areas, such as anthropology, economics, creative writing, criminal justice, gender studies, history, literature, nursing, philosophy, political science, psychology, public health, religion, and theater.
 The one thing that is necessary is that your school be within reasonable traveling distance of a correctional facility, usually an hour driving time or less.
 However, there have been situations in which the course structure was modified to accommodate courses in facilities that are farther away.

 Q: How do I decide if the Inside-Out model is appropriate for me as an instructor?